querkmachine/beeps.website/src/blog/2023-02-07-building-a-bat-bot.md

 I have a bunch of prior experience using Mastodon's API.
 I'd used it before for random side projects like [Rainbow Dashboard](https://github.com/querkmachine/rainbow-dashboard), [Just One Toot](https://github.com/querkmachine/just-one-toot), and a Mastodon-based TweetDeck clone that I was working on until [someone beat me to it](https://mastodeck.com/).

-Using Mastodon's API is, for the most part, actually remarkably simple: Create an access key on your account, attach it as a header to any RESTful requests you write, go.
-You don't even need to do the first step if it's something like accessing the public timeline.
-It's all remarkably... simple.
+Using Mastodon's API is, remarkably... simple.

 And so was writing [bat-bot](https://github.com/querkmachine/bat-bot/).
 To be fair, I cheated a little and used a Node wrapper around the Mastodon API, but pretty much identical functionality can probably be achieved using [JavaScript's Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) without much more code.